Live from Syria: Swedish streaming site gains followers

 The Muslim day of prayer is when the largest number of demonstrators, from Damascus to Deraa, pour onto the streets from mosques and then upload live images to the site.

-At the company’s HQ in central Stockholm, Executive Chairman Hans Eriksson sits glued to his laptop, recognizing users as notifications of new streams flash across his screen.
+At the company’s HQ in central Stockholm, Executive Chairman Hans Eriksson sits glued to his laptop, recognising users as notifications of new streams flash across his screen.

 “This one does funerals and bombings,” he says, pointing at a user who has just posted a new protest.